 Introduction

-We approve individual appraisers (not firms).
-Any agency using our list should confirm that the appraiser has the proper E&O insurance and meets the specific requirements of their organization.
-The SADC does not guarantee that the approved appraisers meet outside organizations’ requirements.
+Please note: Any agency using our list should confirm that the appraiser has proper professional insurance coverage and meets all other specific requirements of the agency.

 Appraisal Guidelines

-2022 Appraisal Handbook -as adopted
+2024 Appraisal Handbook – as adopted

 NJ Land Link – Listings of farms for sale